CommunityToolkit/WindowsCommunityToolkit/Microsoft.Windows.Toolkit.SampleApp/readme.md

 You can define "interactive" values in this file.
 The values can be:
 * String: You want the user to provide a text.
 The string is built like this @[Name:**String**:Default value]
 * Slider: You want the user to provide a double value.
 The string is built like this @[Name:**Slider**:Default value:min-max]
+* DoubleSlider: Same as slider but with double values (0.01 precision)
 * Enum: You want the user to provide a enum value @[Name:**Enum**:Default value]

 You can then bind the value specified in your Xaml page (using xxx.Value path):